Fed Cuts Rates Again To Boost A Slowing Economy

 Wednesday's rate cut was widely anticipated.

-The central bank kept its options open for its next rate-setting meeting in December, saying officials would continue to monitor economic developments, but language promising to "act as appropriate to sustain the expansion" was dropped, suggesting the Fed may not anticipate a need for a fourth rate cut later this year.
+The central bank kept its options open for its next rate-setting meeting, in December, saying officials would continue to monitor economic developments.
+But language promising to "act as appropriate to sustain the expansion" was dropped, suggesting the Fed may not anticipate a need for a fourth rate cut later this year.